 How much time will the program take each day?

 The program was designed with the school system in mind, and knowing that all members of the school team as well as families are busy.
 Viewing a session and planning activities for the week should take about 1 hour.
 Implementing the interventions in the classroom will take more time.
 If everyone is able to invest time and energy on the program, they should see this investment pay off!
 For more information about the Research Study please take a look at our “Research Study” page.

 Will I be given access to the program right away?

 We are currently seeking psychologists working within Canadian public school systems to partner with us in an evaluation of the Teacher Help program.
 Partnering psychologists will be asked to recruit 6 - 12 teachers, along with willing teachers and families, to participate in a research study.
 Eligible participants will be asked to complete several questionnaires before they begin.
 Partnering psychologists, along with the participants they recruit, will be randomly divided into one of two groups.
 One group will be asked to complete the program immediately.
 The second group will be asked to complete the program at the end of the study.
-Both groups will be asked to complete a series of questionnaires 3 and 5 months after they enroll in the study.
+Both groups will be asked to complete a series of questionnaires at baseline and 3-month follow-up after they enroll in the study.
 This will allow the Teacher Help team to evaluate the program.

 How does the program work?

 Teacher Help is a suite of online modules, with each module addressing a specific mental health disorder.
 Currently, we have three modules: one on attention-deficit/hyperactivity disorder (ADHD), one on autism spectrum disorder (ASD), and one on learning disabilities (LD).
 Each module focuses on building knowledge of the disorder and guiding teachers through implementing evidence-based interventions in the classroom while promoting communication, collaboration, and self-care.
 Specific interventions will depend on the module as these vary among disorders.